yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/INSTRUCTIONS.md

    - % of items paper-backed
 3. Analyzes gaps:
    - Total gaps, by severity
-4. Optionally compares to gold standard:
+4. Optionally compares to baseline/gold standard:
+   - **Auto-detection:** If a baseline `.compmodel` file exists in `data/baseline_models/` with a name matching the paper (e.g., `ebola_salem_smith.compmodel` for `EbolaSensitivity.pdf`), it's automatically used
-   - Precision/recall if gold standard provided
+   - Converts baseline `.compmodel` to gold standard format
+   - Calculates precision/recall for compartments and parameters
+   - Shows true positives, false positives, false negatives

 **No LLM used** - Pure metric calculation